-The child/ young person's "voice"
+The Child/ Young Person's "voice and wishes"

-- Where there is a safeguarding concern, governing bodies, proprietors and school leaders should ensure the child's wishes and feelings, their voice, is taken into account when determining what action to take and what services to provide.
-Systems should be in place for children to confidently express their views and give feedback. - All children and young people should feel that their education setting is a place where they can raise concerns and that their reports and concerns will be taken seriously and acted upon.
-Ultimately, all decisions should be taken in the best interests any the child (KCSiE 2022).
-This cannot include keeping their concerns confidential and all adults have a responsibility to ensure that concerns are recorded and acted upon appropriately and in a timely manner, this may include referrals to agencies and this will always be communicated to the child (may be communicated differently for different ages of children/ development).

-- At Moorlands Primary School the system to ensure the child's voice taken into account when a concern has been raised by them or someone else include pupil discussions, ELSA support and 'time to talk' procedures within all classrooms. - •
+- 31. Where there is a safeguarding concern, governing bodies, proprietors and school leaders should ensure the child's wishes and feelings, their voice, is taken into account when determining what action to take and what services to provide.
+Systems should be in place for children to confidently express their views and give feedback.
+This should include in general, processes young people feel confident in using to raise any concerns they have and to feel heard.
+External means of managing this with clear parameters should also be considered including survey undertaken by independent organisation/ person to the school for both adults and young people. - 32.
+All children and young people should feel that their education setting is a place where they can raise concerns and that their reports and concerns will be taken seriously and acted upon.
+Ultimately, all decisions should be taken in the best interests any the child (KCSiE 2023).
+This cannot include keeping their concerns confidential and all adults have a responsibility to ensure that concerns are recorded and acted upon appropriately and in a timely manner, this may include referrals to agencies and this will always be communicated to the child (may be communicated differently for different ages of children/ development). - 33.
+At Moorlands Primary School the system to ensure the child's voice taken into account when a concern has been raised by them or someone else include pupil discussions, ELSA support and 'time to talk' procedures within all classrooms.

-Multi-Agency working
+Multi-Agency Working

-Set out in KCSiE 2022 (para 106-113) is the following information that all staff in education settings should adhere to:
+Set out in KCSiE 2023 (para 107-114) is the following information that all staff in education settings should adhere to:

-- Schools and colleges have a pivotal role to play in multi-agency safeguarding arrangements.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children. - New safeguarding partners and child death review partner arrangements are in place.
-Locally, the three safeguarding partners (the local authority; the clinical commissioning group; and the chief officer of Hampshire police will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs. - It is especially important that schools and colleges understand their role in the three safeguarding partner arrangements.
+- 34. Schools and colleges have a pivotal role to play in multi-agency safeguarding arrangements.
+Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children. - 35.
+New safeguarding partners and child death review partner arrangements are in place.
+Locally, the three safeguarding partners (the local authority; the clinical commissioning group; and the chief officer of Hampshire police will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs. - 36.
+It is especially important that schools and colleges understand their role in the three safeguarding partner arrangements.
 Governing bodies, proprietors and their senior leadership teams, especially their designated safeguarding leads, should make themselves aware of and follow their local arrangements.

-Southampton Safeguarding Children Partnership - Improving the safety & wellbeing of Southampton's Children & Young People (southamptonscp.org.uk) - The three safeguarding partners have a shared and equal duty to work together to safeguard and promote the welfare of children with relevant agencies.
+Southampton Safeguarding Children Partnership - Improving the safety & wellbeing of Southampton's Children & Young People (southamptonscp.org.uk)

+37. The three safeguarding partners have a shared and equal duty to work together to safeguard and promote the welfare of children with relevant agencies.
 To fulfil this role the three safeguarding partners have made arrangements to allow all schools (including Independent schools and those in multi-academy trusts) and colleges in the local area to be fully engaged, involved and included in safeguarding arrangements.
 The strength of local partnership working relies on all safeguarding partners working collaboratively together with relevant agencies, whose involvement the safeguarding partners consider is required to safeguard and promote the welfare of children.
 The SSCP arrangements engage local organisations and agencies to collaborate and provide targeted support to children and families.
 The local approach also enables joint identification of, and response to, existing and emerging needs, and to agreeing priorities to improve outcomes for children.